bclnet/ExcelTrans/README.md

 ## CellValueKind
-*Values for the CellValue Command*
+*Values for the CellValue command*

 Enum            | Description
 ---             | ---
 Value           | Set the range to a specific value